facebook/react/docs/contributing/design-principles.md

 [JSX](/react/docs/displaying-data.html#jsx-syntax) plays a similar role.
 While it is not required with React, we use it extensively at Facebook both for aesthetic and pragmatic reasons.

-In our codebase, JSX provides an unambigious hint to the tools that they are dealing with a React element tree.
+In our codebase, JSX provides an unambiguous hint to the tools that they are dealing with a React element tree.
 This makes it possible to add build-time optimizations such as [hoisting constant elements](http://babeljs.io/docs/plugins/transform-react-constant-elements/), safely lint and codemod internal component usage, and [include JSX source location](https://github.com/facebook/react/pull/6771) into the warnings.

 ### Dogfooding